 In a study in anuric adult subjects (N=11), the apparent elimination half-life of gabapentin on nondialysis days was about 132 hours; during dialysis the apparent half-life of gabapentin was reduced to 3.8 hours.
-Hemodialysis thus has a significant effect on gabapentin elimination in anuric subjects [see Dosage and Administration (2.3) and Use in Specific Populations (8.6)].
+Hemodialysis thus has a significant effect on gabapentin elimination in anuric subjects.

+Dosage adjustment in patients undergoing hemodialysis is necessary [see Dosage and Administration (2.3) and Use in Specific Populations (8.6)].